IP Leaks and How to Fix Them

 Any VPN worth its salt will have, or be looking at implementing systems to mitigate these factors, whether that be full IPv6 integration, a kill switch to protect against disconnect leaks, or frankly, just better coding and infrastructure.

-How do I find out if I have an IP leak?
+How do I know if I have an IP leak?

 The good news is that it's really easy to detect whether you have an IP leak.
 Simply take yourselves over to any one of the reputable IP leak test sites and run tests with both your VPN connected and disconnected; if any of the IP addresses listed are the same whether the VPN is connected or not, then I hate to be the bearer of bad news, but you've sprung a leak.